-As of September 30, 2023, we had \$159.9 million of cash, cash equivalents and marketable securities, compared to \$114.7 million as of December 31, 2022.
-We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of September 30, 2023, together with available credit under the Loan Agreement with Oxford, will be sufficient to fund our operations and capital expenditure requirements until early 2026.
+As of September 30, 2024, we had cash, cash equivalents and marketable securities of \$353.3 million, as compared to \$160.7 million as of December 31, 2023.
+We believe, based on our current operating plan, that our cash, cash equivalents and marketable securities as of September 30, 2024 will be sufficient to fund our planned operations and capital expenditure requirements for at least the next 12 months from the date of this Quarterly Report on Form 10-Q.